2.7 Other Useful Things

 # Example 2:

-• which function: it finds the index of elements that satisfy some conditions in a vector, or matrix, or data frame.
+table(Data$sex, Data$treatment) # do you know the name of the outputs?whichfunction: it finds the index of elements that satisfy some conditions in a vector, or matrix, or data frame.

 # Example: Use the same demo data above